ravic4/Fintech_Project/Project1/README.md

 ##### *Table 2: Mercado Credit lines for businesses, source: [Mercado Libre Annual Report 2022](https://s3.amazonaws.com/sec.irpass.cc/2831/0001099590-23-000007.pdf)*
 <br>

-#### Mercado Libre helps democratize finance for small businesses.
+#### Mercado Libre helps democratizing finance for small businesses.
 They help underserved businesses on their platform that can't traditionally get loans from traditional financial institutions.
 Using machine learning, Mercado Libre has a better understanding of where capital is being moved and from within their system, thus, reducing risk for Mercado Libre to provide loans.
 <br>

 | Mercado Libre Credit for Individuals | Description |